chris17453/ddb/README.md

 ### Recent additions

+- makefile
-- unittesting has began!
+- unittesting for basic operations
-- base support for non aggregate functions in select column, with renaming, up to 3 paramaters
+- base support for non aggregate functions in select column, with renaming, up to 3 parameters
 - sql function: "database()" returns the curently selected database context
 - added sql parsing support for join, left join, right join, full join *not implimented*
 - added sql parsing support renaming tables "AS" with joins and from *not implimented*